 The Master of Science in Justice and Public Safety is offered in the School of Sciences for students interested in professional careers in justice and the public safety field.
-Three options are available: Criminal Justice (MJP); Judicial Administration (MJL) (approved by the American Bar Association); Homeland Security and Emergency Management; and Executive Master's in Justice and Public Safety, (at Redstone Arsenal, Huntsville, Alabama).
+Three options are available: Criminal Justice (MJP); Judicial Administration (MJL) (approved by the American Bar Association); Homeland Security and Emergency Management; and Executive Master's in Justice and Public Safety.

 These programs prepare personnel for leadership roles with the police, courts, corrections and other justice and public safety agencies.